Students & Early Career Professionals

 Graduate Student Research Awards Program

-Division 38 of the American Psychological Association is sponsoring five graduate student awards to support new research.
+The Society for Health Psychology annually sponsors five graduate student awards to support new research.
 Each award is for $1500.
 The awards are distributed in the following three categories.

-STUDIES IN GENERAL HEALTH PSYCHOLOGY - 2 AWARDS
+STUDIES IN HEALTH PSYCHOLOGY - 5 AWARDS

 - Understanding the etiology, promotion and maintenance of health;

 - Prevention, diagnosis, treatment and rehabilitation of physical illness;

 - Psychological, social, emotional and behavioral factors in physical illness;

 - Health disparities;